-Upon completion of the course, students will have:
+Upon completion of this course, students will have:

 - A. A basic systematic understanding of: - 1.
-Civil liability legal principles concerning the provision of medical treatment by: (a) individual healthcare providers, (b) institutional providers, and (c) managed care organizations. - 2.
-State licensure of individual providers and healthcare facilities, as well as the relationship among licensure, credentialing, accreditation, and certification. - 3.
-Key federal statutes and regulations concerning access and quality, including: EMTALA, HIPAA, ADA, and Medicare COPs. - B. Further honed legal analysis and writing abilities, through: - 1.
+Civil liability legal principles concerning the provision of medical treatment by: (a) individual healthcare providers, (b) institutional providers, and (c) managed care organizations.

+- 2. State licensure of individual providers and healthcare facilities, as well as the relationship among licensure, credentialing, accreditation, Medicare certification, and specialty board certification. - 3.
+Key federal statutes and regulations concerning duties to treat, quality, and confidentiality, including: EMTALA, HIPAA, ADA, and Medicare COPs. - B. Further honed legal analysis and writing abilities, through: - 1.
 Exposure to and critique of legal arguments in judicial opinions, legislative reports, and scholarly writing - 2.
 Participation in classroom discussion and group-based exercises - 3.
-Completion of and feedback on weekly problems - 4.
-Completion of and feedback on a written midterm examination - 5.
-Completion of and feedback on a written final examination - C. Integration of material learned in other classes, such as: business organizations, civil procedure, contracts, evidence, statutory interpretation, and torts.
+Completion of, and feedback on, weekly problems - 4.
+Completion of, and feedback on, a written midterm examination - 5.
+Completion of, and feedback on, a written final examination - C. Integration of material learned in other classes, such as: business organizations, civil procedure, contracts, evidence, statutory interpretation, and torts. - D. Recognition of the major federal, state, and private agencies, entities, and initiatives that are directed at ensuring and improving the quality of medical care.